wormhole-foundation/wormhole-docs/tutorials/messaging/send-messages.md

 ## Test Locally

-Local testing ensures that the `HelloWormhole` contract is functioning as expected in your development environment before deploying it to TestNet.
+Local testing ensures that the `HelloWormhole` contract functions as expected in your development environment before you deploy it to TestNet.

 Clone the repository from GitHub, navigate into the directory, and then build and test the code.